livelace/gosquito/README.md

 ***gosquito*** ("go" + "mosquito") is a pluggable tool for data gathering from different sources (RSS, Twitter, Telegram etc.), data processing (fetch, minio, regexp, webchela etc.) and data transmitting to various destinations (SMTP, Mattermost, Kafka etc.).

+### Features:

+* Pluggable architecture.
+Data processing organized as chains of plugins.
+* Flow approach.
+Flow consists of: input plugin, process plugins, output plugin.
+* Plugins dependencies.
+Plugin "B" will process data only if plugin "A" derived some data.
+* Include/exclude data from all or specific plugins.
+* Declarative YAML configurations with templates support.

 ### Config sample: